mekkablue/Rekha/README.md

 Using `PreFilter` makes sure you can use the Remove Overlap option in the Export dialog.
 (If used as `Filter`, you need to add a `Filter:RemoveOverlap;` parameter after it.)

+### Cap Component

+If you have a cap component called `_cap.rekha` in your font, it will be automatically inserted (and fitted) at the end of your Rekha.

 ### Requirements

 The plugin needs Glyphs 2.3.1 or higher, running on OS X 10.9 or later.
 I can only test it in current OS versions, and I assume it will not work in older versions.